JakeMittlemanWebDev2019/Project_1/Report.md

 game logic is moving pieces.
 In our move_piece function, we first prevent a user from being able to select an opponent's piece.
-If we check there is no last_click and there is no previously selected piece, a player's piece can be selected, and a valid square can be subsequently selected.
+If we check there is no last_click and there is no previously selected piece, a player's piece can be selected, and a legal square can be subsequently selected.
 A legal move is reasoned as such in our is_legal_move logic: you cannot move onto your own pieces, movement must be horizontal or vertical, and you can only move one square at a time.
 We also must call separate logic for a scout, in the